 Many WCC programs have articulation agreements with other colleges and universities that allow students to transfer courses to a bachelor's degree program without loss of credit.
-Frequently, these programs were designed to meet MACRAO requirements and should be followed carefully so as not to lose the benefits of MACRAO.
+These programs are designed to meet MACRAO requirements and should be followed carefully so as not to lose the benefits of MACRAO.
 If a program meets MACRAO, it will be noted in the program description.
 Copies of articulation agreements can be obtained in the counseling office.